rachana97-dot/rachana97-dot/README.md

 ### 🚀 Fun Facts✌️
 - 🏸 I play badmintan in my free time.
-- 📚 Love reading Books and explor worlds within words.
+- 📚 Love reading Books and explore worlds within words.

 🙌Thanks for visiting!
 Feel free to explore my repositories and let's collaborate on some exciting projects. 👩‍💻🚀